leomcelroy/cad-in-1-hour/cad-history.md

 In 1986 Ian and two other founders left to start Three-Space Ltd.
 Three-Space Ltd. created ACIS (Alan, Charles, Ian's System)

-Interesting ACIS was liscenced to Spatial Corp. which was acquired by Dassault Systemes.
+Interestingly ACIS was licensed to Spatial Corp. which was acquired by Dassault Systemes.

 And Shape Data developed Parasolid which was acquired by Siemens.